-In March this year, we officially became incorporated into a Community Interest Company.
-Although we've long worked to a set of social enterprise ethics and good practice, putting profits back into the communities in which we work, we now have the legal status to help us attract funding and investment.
+In March 2017, we officially became incorporated into a Community Interest Company.
+Although The FFK began life in 2013 - we have always worked to a set of social enterprise ethics and good practice, putting profits back into the communities in which we work.
+So, it was a natural step to change our legal status to help us attract funding and investment.
 This will hopefully enable us to bring more of what we do to those who may benefit from it the most.
 Keeping the ethos of what we do alive in these communities - and long inspire our local children and their families.

 In 2015 we won an Appetite for Change Award through Unltd, the leading provider of support to social entrepreneurs in the UK.
-The award was to enable The Family Foraging Kitchen to begin our social enterprise project Free Food Forever, a wild food and cookery course for low income families and individuals struggling to afford fresh food in Cornwall.
-This free course teaches foraging skills and wild food cookery classes that revolutionise how local people eat and source their own food.
-Interested people wishing to apply for the course in 2017 should call or email The Family Foraging Kitchen to ensure their place can be booked and to receive an application form via email or by post.
-Course attendees must be low income (on a household income of 17k or below) to qualify.
-Application forms are avaliable as an online download here.
-Simply fill out and email back to firstname.lastname@example.org.
+The award was to enable The Family Foraging Kitchen to begin our social enterprise programme, Free Food Forever.
+This programme enables us to provide free, funded spaces on each of our wild food and cookery walks for low income families and individuals struggling to afford fresh food.
+This teaches foraging skills and wild food cookery classes that revolutionise how people eat and source their own food.
+In 2017, we were awarded further investment from The Shackleton Foundation, allowing us not only the tools to provide free sessions in schools and colleges for children and young people - but to allow us more investment towards the Free Food Forever programme.
+We are forever grateful to our funders - and to our valued ticket paying customers who help to keep us sustainable as a business!
+Interested people wishing to apply for a funded space on our courses should call or email The Family Foraging Kitchen to receive a registration form via email or by post.
+For your free ticket you must be on a low or no income (on a household income of 20k or an individual income of £17k or below) to qualify.
+Whilst we feel there should be no stigma or shame in finding yourself without cash flow (most of us have been there a fair few times!) we do appreciate how private these affairs are - so - no one knows who has paid and who hasn't on our walks - that's the beauty!
+So don't be shy!
+To email for your form today: firstname.lastname@example.org.

 Families in Plymouth will benefit from free foraging courses thanks to investment delivered by Soup, the crowdfunding business event from GAIN at Plymouth University.